jackyzha0/quartz/content/notes/ethics-essay.md

 I do not have the knowledge or experience to make informed decision about what should be allowed on large platforms such as spotify, facebook, and youtube.
 However, I am able to give my opinion about how misinformation, censorship, and freedom of expression should be balanced.
 This essay will examine the point of view of the protesters at wellington and contrast it with Stuff's Fire and Fury in an attempt to learn more about how to balance censorship and freedom of expression in an online world.

 # 1 - River of Filth
 Throughout history we can observe countless instances of delayed acceptance of medical discoveries.
-Even the process of resuscitation through mouth to mouth breathing and chest compressions was initally rejected by the public and discouraged.
+Even the process of resuscitation through mouth to mouth breathing and chest compressions was initally rejected by the public and discouraged [^1].
 Anti-Vaccination movements existed long before the Covid-19 pandemic.
 Ever since the first vaccinations REF people have felt uncomfortable.
-Shorty before Covid-19 struck, Anti Vaccination supporters have protested against the MMR and Measles vaccines.
-However, following the announcement of the Covid-19 vaccine, these groups gained more followers and start to spread their views, eventually led to the convoy and the wellington protests.
+Shorty before Covid-19 struck, Anti Vaccination supporters protested against the MMR and Measles vaccines.
+However, following the announcement of the Covid-19 vaccine, these groups gained more followers and started to spread their views, which eventually led to the convoy and the wellington protests.
 They documented their journey in the video titled River of Filth.
 The video starts with news and articles where the NZ government stated that the vaccine would not be mandatory.
 Next, they depict the governments betrayl of this promise, forcing 40% of the NZ workforce to be vaccinated.
 They then showed footage of the convoy, various protests along the way, and the camp out at Wellington parliament CAPS?.
 The video then finishes with a message condemning the government and mainstream media, and praising the protesters and their efforts.
-After 23 days the protesters were forcefully and violently removed by a large police force, 87 protesters were arrested and 50 vehicles towed REF.
+After 23 days the protesters were forcefully and violently removed by a large police force, 87 protesters were arrested and 50 vehicles towed [^2].
 The protesters were mostly protesting the NZ government Covid-19 response, including mask mandates, vaccine mandates and lockdowns.
 However, various anti-establishment and/or anti-mainstream media groups were also present, many of which were calling for trials and executions.

 This protest is part of a worldwide trend, an "epidemic of misinformation" REF.
 The protests spawned from online campaigns and pre-existing fringe groups who found a common cause.
 Online platforms such as Facebook, Instagram, TikTok, Gab and Telegram facilitated the formation and propagation of these groups.
 They enabled the protesters to reach a large audience, spread their agenda and influence the public REF.
 Some groups were banned from Facebook, and were able to successfully migrate to other, more lenient platforms such as Gab and Telegram.
 They deployed techniques similar fascist strategies such as "flooding the zone" and "swarm[ing] social media".
 They asked for assistance from long standing members of the anti-vax community who gave advice such as giving the people "an alternative narrative", a strategy used refute the Flu and MMR vaccines.